amgfigueiredo/Projects/SQL/Finance/README.md

-# Finance Industry SQL Portfolio Project
+# Finance Industry - SQL Project

-This project is a SQL-based financial database designed for portfolio development.
+This project is a SQL-based financial database designed for my portfolio.
 It includes customer accounts, transactions, and investments, making it suitable for practicing SQL queries ranging from beginner to advanced levels.

 ## Datasets